cs411-alawini/su25-cs411-team021-team021/doc/Final Demo.md

 - **Community:** We did not implement community sharing feature, as this requires a functional user authentication support.

 ## Schema changes
+- **Relationships:** We moved from an initial ERD with more direct links (e.g., Playlist:MoodLog 1:1) to a more normalized schema where MoodLog is independent and playlists reference user (not always a mood event).
+- **`User`:** Dropped ProfileSettings, simplified for authentication and join date only.
+- **`MoodLog`:** Changed to allow each mood log to reference a user and a song (not always a playlist).
+Introduced a rating field for more granular feedback.
+- **`Song`:** Added Spotify IDs, normalized metadata, and support for scalable ingestion.
+- **`Tags`/`CommunityPost`:** Tag and CommunityPost tables are specified in the ERD but were not prioritized in the final implemented schema.

 ## Table implementations change